sonadukane18/sonadukane18/README.md

-Hi there 👋
-🔭 I’m currently working on Cloud and DevOps.

-🌱 Learning Fullstack Development, Cloud Practices.

-👯 Open to collaborating on exciting Frontend, Python development, and DevOps projects.

-🤔 Seeking guidance on Fullstack and Cloud Projects. 💬 Ask me about : Java, Python, PHP, SQL, Web Dev, DevOps.

-📫 How to reach me: dukanesona1868@gmail.com

-😄 Pronouns: She/Her
+Hey 👋, I’m Sona Dukane

+What fascinates me isn’t just code or servers—it’s the **architectures and ecosystems** where they live.

+⚙️ Current Focus
+- CI/CD pipelines & automation workflows that just work
+- Containerized apps with **Docker & Kubernetes**
+- Cloud infrastructure & deployments on **AWS**
+- AI-driven pipelines & **security-aware systems**

+🧩 Tech Stack
+*Programming & Systems:* Python • Linux • JavaScript
+*Web & Databases:* React • Flask • SQL • MongoDB
+*Cloud & DevOps:* AWS • Docker • Kubernetes • Terraform • Jenkins • CI/CD

+⚡ A Bit More About Me
+I also create **technical content on Cloud, DevOps, AI, and Cybersecurity**, breaking down complex concepts into **clear, practical insights**.
-⚡ Fun fact: Behind the lens as a Photographer 📸 and fueled by a passion for creativity !
+Behind the lens as a Photographer 📸 and fueled by a passion for creativity!

+📫 Reach me: dukanesona1868@gmail.com